Overview and Description

 - Begins within hours of injury and takes months to years to complete.

-- Requires an intact endoneurial tube to re-establish continuity between the cell body and the distal terminal nerve segment.9
+- Requires an intact endoneurial tube to re-establish continuity between the cell body and the distal terminal nerve segment.9 An axon has approximately 24 months to reach the target before the endoneurial tube is closed off by fibrosis

-- Generally, the axon re-grows at the rate of 1 mm/day (i.e. approximately one inch per month), but individual nerves may have different speeds (ulnar, 1.5 mm/day; median, 2-4.5 mm/day; and radial, 4-5 mm/day).3 Sensory nerve regeneration is often less successful than motor-nerve regeneration.
-10
+- Axons re-grow at the rate of 1 mm/day (i.e. approximately one inch per month), but individual nerves may have different speeds (ulnar, 1.5 mm/day; median, 2-4.5 mm/day; and radial, 4-5 mm/day).3

-- If neural regeneration is successful, the conduction velocity of the injury returns to 60% to 90% of pre-injury level (but this does not usually adversely affect clinical recovery).
+- If neural regeneration is successful, the conduction velocity of the injury returns to 60% to 90% of the pre-injury level (but this does not usually adversely affect clinical recovery).

 - Scar formation at the injury site will block axonal regeneration.
 If the axons fail to cross over the injury site, the distal segment is permanently denervated and the axonal growth from the proximal segment forms a neuroma.